Masters and Post-Bac Programs

 Special Master’s Programs are for students who completed their premedical requirements and need to enhance their academic record.
 Generally, the programs are linked to a medical school.
 Advanced science courses are offered at the graduate level and students may take courses alongside first year medical students.
 These programs may offer guaranteed medical school interviews for performance, MCAT preparation, academic advising or a committee letter.

 Underrepresented in Medicine post-baccalaureate programs generally fall under the heading of enhancement programs, are designed to support underrepresented students and increase the numbers who apply successfully to medical school.

 What are some important considerations?

-When researching these masters and programs, it is important to consider the following:
+When researching these programs, it is important to consider the following:

 - Standards: It is important to know the various types of programs available to you.
 Do not assume that enrolling in a post-bac program that is associated with a particular medical school will automatically improve your chances of getting into that medical school.
 Unless you have an agreement with a school to matriculate into the medical program, you should pick a program based on its merit and fit for your needs.

 - Class Size: Smaller class sizes may offer a more personalized approach to instruction and advising.
 Also, it will be easier to interact with faculty if you’re in a small class, and thus make it easier to obtain a letter of recommendation from science faculty when you apply to medical school.

 - Type of master’s degree: A master’s program in research (i.e. biology, neuroscience, and microbiology) will not offer science coursework to enhance your BCPM GPA.
 It also won’t offer you pre-med advising to help improve your application for medical school.
 If you are intending to enhance your science GPA, you must be in post-baccalaureate certificate or master’s program with rigorous science coursework that can count toward your BCPM GPA.